A fabulous, compact plant with bundles of burnt orange blooms from Summer to autumn. Agastache ‘Arizona Sandstone’ has a lovely, dense, upright habit.

-Agastache ‘Sandstone’ looks fantastic in dry beds, cottage gardens, rock gardens and containers.
-It is an excellent plant for attracting birds, bees and other beneficial insects to your garden.
+Agastache look fantastic in dry beds, cottage gardens, rock gardens and containers, and it is a great plant for attracting birds, bees and other beneficial insects to your garden.

 Tolerant of poor soils, so long as they are well drained, Agastache are ideal for providing long lasting colour as a dry garden plant.
 Agastache plants prefer a full sun to light shade position, they need water to establish, then only if rainfall is low, however the flowering season will last longer if the plants are kept moist.